Jackie Vautour: Jackie Vautour case

 In 1980, Louis Robichaud said that people were "happy to be expropriated".
 In response, some citizens burned him in effigy.

+In 1987, during his last night as Premier, Richard Hatfield invited the Vautours to his residence to offer an agreement.
+He offered the family two parcels of land adding up to 110 acres of property and 270 000$ in exchange for their land.
+The Vautours accepted the money, claiming that the money went towards legal fees.
+However, they stayed on their land.

 In 1998, Jackie Vautour, his wife Yvonne and their sons Roy and Ron were arrested for illegally harvesting shellfish in the park.
 In 1999, they were convicted under the Law on National Parks of Canada.
 They were exonerated on appeal, and were compensated.
 It was at this moment the Vautour family began to claim Metis heritage confusing noun with title.
 Jackie and one of his sons then got a second trial and invoked their ancestral rights.
 The trial, scheduled to begin in 2002, was repeatedly postponed until 2006.
 In 2008, Jackie Vautour announced the discovery of evidence that they had never been legally expropriated.
 In 2009, he returned to court, defended by lawyer Robert Rideout.
 His defense is based on the assumption that the inhabitants of the communities liquidated to form Kouchibouguac are Métis (i.e., they descend from both Mi'kmaq and early European settlers), and therefore his clients have an aboriginal right to harvest clams, according to the Canadian constitution.
-However the word metis is a french noun used to describe half breeds much like the Spanish noun mestizo.
+However the word metis is a french noun used to describe "mixed-race" peoples of native and european ancestry, much like the Spanish noun mestizo.
 Jackie and the community in question are not considered part of the Metis nation, nor are they granted metis title to the land under section 35 of the Constitution Act.
 Kouchibouguac remains on Mi'kmaq unceded territory.

 According to historian Alan MacEachern, the Jackie Vautour case has changed the history of national parks in Canada and how the land is expropriated.
 According to Professor MacEachern, Parks Canada has especially focused on opening parks in northern Canada, because there are fewer residents.
 The law now prohibits Parks Canada from expropriating residents to create a park.

 In 2009, the Canadian government invested $1.3 million in the park, especially to showcase its history and dispossessed communities.

 Death

-He died of liver cancer and pneumonia.
+Vautour died of liver cancer and pneumonia in 2021 at the age of 92.